 Prekindergarten: Qualifications, Documentation & PEIMS Coding

 Prekindergarten programs are different and more complex than the other grade levels offered in your district.
 To receive ADA funding for the students in your PK program there are specific age requirements and qualification criteria that must be met.
 Once you register a student for your PK program, they become subject to compulsory attendance until they withdraw from your district.
-The good news is that if you ensure that your PK students qualify by meeting at least one of the state-defined PK qualifications and are three or four years of age before September 1st, then your district is eligible to receive ½ day funding for these students.
+The good news is that if you ensure that your PK student’s qualify by meeting at least one of the state defined PK qualifications and are three of four years of age before September 1st then your district is eligible to receive ½ day funding for these students.
 All PK students, regardless of if you offer a full day or ½ day PK, should be coded with an ADA eligibility code 2.